yixi123/SC2002-Project/README.md

 ## Future Improvements
 - Implement a graphical user interface (GUI) for better user experience.
-- Add more robust error handling and validation.
+- Add more robust exception handling and error validation.
 - Integrate with a database management system (e.g., MySQL) for better scalability.
+- Implementation of more time-efficient algorithm, such as Binary Search or Jump Search to retrieve information from database

 ---